jamespack/docker-postgres-backups/README.md

 docker-postgres-backups
 =======================

-Uses `pg_dump` to dump a linked postgres container, encrypts with PGP and uploads to S3.
-Runs a backup every 30 minutes.
+Uses `pg_dump` to dump a postgresDB, encrypts with PGP and uploads to S3.
+It does also cleanup old backups.

+#### Schedules
+It does a backup every
+- 5 Minutes to the folder ./latest
+- hour to the folder ./hourly
+- day to the folder ./daily

+#### Clenup
+It removes old backups on s3 in the following way
+- latest-backups: older than 3 hours
+- hourly-backups: older than a day
+- daily-backups: older than 3 months

+#### Encryption
 The public-key for gpg should be placed inside a directory and mounted as a volume into the container.
 Example docker-compose declaration
 ----------------------------------